Roland Juno-106: Impact

-Artists who have used the Juno-106 include Jacob Mann, Vince Clarke, Frankie Goes to Hollywood, Chvrches, Leftfield, William Orbit, Tangerine Dream, Underworld, Reel 2 Real, Jam & Spoon, and Vangelis.
+Artists who have used the Juno-106 include Jacob Mann, Vince Clarke, Frankie Goes to Hollywood, Chvrches, Leftfield, William Orbit, Paul Frick from Tangerine Dream, Underworld, Reel 2 Real, Jam & Spoon, and Vangelis.

 The Juno-106 was Roland's bestselling synthesizer until the release of the Roland D-50 later in the decade.
 It remains one of the bestselling synthesizers.
 In 1985, Roland released two versions with built-in speakers: the Juno-106S and the HS60 Synth Plus.

-The synth's popularity continues to the present day, specially with EDM and artists such as Tame Impala, Daft Punk, Calvin Harris, Armin Van Buuren, Mark Ronson, Caribou among many others.
+The synth's popularity continues to the present day, especially with EDM and artists such as Tame Impala, Daft Punk, Calvin Harris, Armin van Buuren, Mark Ronson, and Caribou among many others.

 Hardware re-issues and recreations

-The Roland MKS-7 Super Quarter, a multi-timbral synth module with dedicated sections for each part, utilised the same 80017 filter chip as the Juno-106 for the bass section.
+The Roland MKS-7 Super Quartet, a multi-timbral synth module with dedicated sections for each part, used the same 80017 filter chip as the Juno-106 for the bass section.

 In 2015, Roland released the JU-06 sound module, a digital recreation of the Juno-106 using Roland's digital Analog Circuit Behaviour (ACB) technology.
 It is battery powered, has 4-voices and 23 parameters controlled from the front panel.
 It cost $299 at the time of the release.

 in 2016, Behringer released the Deepmind-12, an analog synthesizer inspired by the Juno-106 which features 12 voices.
 It was priced at $999 at the time of release.
 In 2020, developer Momo Müller released an unofficial PC MIDI editor with the interface of June-106, called the Deepmind - Juno-106 Editor.

 In 2019, Roland released the JU-06A, which is a digitally based synthesizer combining the JUNO-60 and JUNO-106.
 It has the continuous high-pass filter of the 106, the envelope-controllable pulse-width-modulation of the 60, and the filter of both switchable from the front panel.
 It cost $399 at the time of the release.

 Roland released the Juno-X in 2022, a modern synth featuring digital emulations of the Juno-60 and Juno-106 as well as an additional Juno-X model that features a supersaw waveform, velocity sensitivity and an Alpha-Juno style pitch envelope control.
 The Juno X's control panel design directly references the controls of the Juno-106 while the sound engine follows on from the Jupiter-X and Jupiter-Xm modern digital synths.